 - They are high in protein.

-- A tablespoon of chia contains 60 calories, so they offer a lot of nutrition for few calories.
+- A tablespoon of chia contains 60 calories, so it offers a lot of nutrition for few calories.

 Chia Can Help Lower Cholesterol

-They also help maintain healthy serum lipid levels.
-While most research has been done in animal models, study results suggest that chia seeds significantly lower LDL (“bad”) cholesterol and triglycerides, and increase HDL (“good”) cholesterol and omega-3s.
-We’ve also heard from many readers who have seen their own cholesterol numbers improve after adding chia to their daily diets.
+Chia seeds also help maintain healthy serum lipid levels.
+Study results suggest that chia seeds significantly lower LDL (“bad”) cholesterol and triglycerides, and increase HDL (“good”) cholesterol and omega-3s.
+Omega-3s have been found to reduce the risk of cardiovascular disease deaths.

-How to Use Them and What to Watch Out For
+How to Use Chia Seeds and What to Watch Out For

 They absorb a great deal of liquid, so they can get gummy.
 To use that to your advantage, you can make a chia seed gel.
-Just soak them in water or juice.
+Just soak 1 part chia seeds in 4 parts water, milk, or juice.
 You’ll have a gel in about five minutes.

 Or try an overnight chia pudding.
 Just mix ¼ cup of chia seeds with 1 cup of liquid (such as coconut milk, almond milk, etc), ½ teaspoon of vanilla extract, and a little honey if you like.
 Put in a covered jar and refrigerate overnight.
 In the morning, you’ll have a healthy alternative to tapioca pudding.
 (For a fruitier version, check out the recipe below.)